Skip to content

 • Smartphone Free Childhood

-We will be a Smartphone Free school from September 2026
+We will be a Smartphone Free school from September 2026.

-At, Shenfield St Mary’s we are committed to safeguarding and promoting the wellbeing of all pupils.
+At Shenfield St Mary’s we are committed to safeguarding and promoting the wellbeing of all pupils.
 Increasingly, the use of smartphones among young people is having a detrimental impact on mental health, sleep, attention, and overall development.
 Research and experience have identified the following concerns associated with smartphone use in school-aged children:

 • Increased rates of anxiety and depression